adku44/jmeter-kubernetes/README.md

 ## jmeter-kubernetes
 Load Test as a service (LTaaS)

-This service is run in kubernetes cluster.
+This service deditaced to run in kubernetes cluster.

 ##
 ![Alt text](doc/architecture-ltaas.png)